pypa/virtualenv/docs/virtualenv.rst

 undo the changes to your ``$PATH``.

 The ``activate`` script will also modify your shell prompt to indicate which environment is currently active.
+If you are running ``bash`` the active environment name will appear in green color by default.
+If you want to use a different color just set the ``VIRTUAL_ENV_PS1_COLOR`` variable to the desired ANSI color.
+If you want to disable the color prompt set the ``VIRTUAL_ENV_DISABLE_COLOR`` to any non-empty value before running the ``activate`` script.
-You can disable this behavior, which can be useful if you have your own custom prompt that already displays the active environment name.
+You can completely disable the prompt modification, which can be useful if you have your own custom prompt that already displays the active environment name.
 To do so, set the ``VIRTUAL_ENV_DISABLE_PROMPT`` environment variable to any non-empty value before running the ``activate`` script.

 On Windows you just do::